Description

 Risk and Exploitability

-The vulnerability has a CVSS score of 7.0 and no publicly available EPSS score.
-It is not listed in CISA's KEV catalog.
-The exploit requires local privilege access to trigger an adapter reset or disable operation, which is an inferred prerequisite.
-Without such access, an attacker cannot easily trigger the crash.
-Based on the available data, the risk is considered low to moderate, but the denial of service impact warrants timely remediation.
+The CVSS severity is 7.8 and the EPSS score is <1 %.
+It is not listed in CISA’s KEV catalog.
+The exploit requires the attacker to have local privilege to trigger a reset or disable operation on the iavf adapter; this prerequisite is inferred from the description, as the vulnerability is triggered only during those internal driver actions.
+Without local privileged access, an attacker cannot easily drive the crash.
+Consequently, the risk is judged low to moderate, but the resulting denial of service warrants prompt remediation.

 Remediation